 There’s no question that getting your furnace tuned up annually is a good idea.
 In fact, furnace manufacturers recommend it as a part of keeping their furnaces running smoothly.
 In many cases, manufacturers’ warranties may even require it.

 However, annual furnace maintenance is more than a box to tick on a warranty form.
-When done properly and consistently, furnace tune-ups can actually save you money in the long run.
+When done properly and consistently, furnace tune-ups are worth it and can actually save you money in the long run.
 They can often prevent potentially dangerous malfunctions and breakdowns, and the gains in efficiency they provide more than offset their cost.

 And while the savings they provide are certainly worth doing it, there is an even more important reason to get your furnace tuned up annually: your life could depend on it.
 As gas furnaces age, they can become more prone to carbon monoxide leaks, something that is detected during annual maintenance.

 Calgary is not always the warmest of places.
 November through March, the temperature rarely rises above the freezing point.
 This kind of weather puts lots of pressure on our furnaces, forcing them to work hard to keep out the chill.

 It’s not always winter in Canada (though it may feel like it), but heating still makes up the biggest portion of our energy bills.
 According to Natural Resources Canada, heating the average Canadian household up almost two thirds of the total energy budget.

 In 2013, Calgarians spent almost $120 per month on average on heating according to the Calgary Sun.
 However, with the rise in natural gas prices, some experts expect that Canadians could soon be paying as much as $200-$300 per month on heat during the winter.
 As heating costs go up, it becomes more important to ensure that your furnace is operating at peak efficiency.
 But what does peak efficiency really mean?